materials-data-facility/forge/README.md

 res_s = mdf.search_by_elements(elements=["Al","Cu"], sources=["oqmd"])
 ```

-More examples are available at [Forge Docs](https://github.com/materials-data-facility/forge-docs)
+More examples are available in the examples directory.

 # Documentation
-Documentation is available at [Forge Docs](https://github.com/materials-data-facility/forge-docs)
+Documentation is available in the docs directory.

 # Support